Azure/microsoft-agent-framework-foundry-starter-pack-net/README.md

 ## Quickstart

-This starter pack has a two-step deployment process, which mimicks the real-world scenario.
-Agents and apps are usually deployed separately.
+This starter pack has a three-step deployment process, which mimicks the real-world scenario.
+MCP servers, agents and apps are usually deployed separately.

+1. Deploy an MCP server.
-1. Deploy agent to Microsoft Foundry.
+1. Deploy a hosted agent to Microsoft Foundry.
 1. Deploy apps via Aspire.

 ### Get repository root